 So.
 Not to feel all woe-is-me sorry for myself.
 Because I don’t.
 I know I can only get so much done in a day and something has to give.
 I do my best and I know that most of the world forgives me for not quite meeting its, or my own, expectations all the time.
 And when I do have a little tiny bit of time on my hands, I find myself in the kitchen, throwing some ingredients together to bring you a delicious treat.
 Like this low carb Chocolate Orange Swirl Bread.
 Orange isn’t necessarily my go-to flavour to combine with chocolate, but this recipe just works.
 The orange gives it a bright, refreshing note, while the chocolate makes it feel like a decadent treat.
 Eat it…and forgive me for falling down on the job!

-- Preheat oven to 300F and grease a loaf pan well.
+- Preheat oven to 300F and grease a 9x5 inch loaf pan well.

-- In a medium bowl, whisk together almond flour, protein powder, baking powder, baking soda and salt.
+- In a medium bowl, whisk together the almond flour, protein powder, baking powder, baking and salt.
 Set aside.

-- In a large bowl, beat butter until smooth.
-Add granulated erythritol and beat until lighter and well-combined, about 2 minutes.
+- In a large bowl, beat the butter until smooth.
+Add the sweetenerand beat until lighter and well-combined, about 2 minutes.

-- Beat in eggs, one at time, scraping down beaters and sides of bowl with a rubber spatula as needed.
+- Beat in the eggs, one at time, scraping down the beaters and sides of bowl with a rubber spatula as needed.
 Beat in the orange zest and vanilla extract.

-- Beat in half of the almond flour mixture, then beat in orange juice and almond milk.
-Beat in remaining almond flour mixture until well combined.
+- Beat in half of the almond flour mixture, then beat in the orange juice and water.
+Beat in the remaining almond flour mixture until well combined.

 - Top with remaining batter, and swirl a bit more, then smooth the top.